Is Sun Good or Bad for Eczema?

 - Seek shade

-- Don’t go out in the peak UV hours
+- Don’t go out during the peak UV hours

-This blog post was brought to you and your family with love from Julia and the itchy baby co. team x.
+This blog post was brought to you and your family with love from the Itchy Baby Co. team x.

 Disclaimer: Information provided is of a general nature only, and you should always consult your medical professional.